College of Integrative Sciences and Arts policies

-The College of Integrative Sciences and Arts provides students throughout the university with the knowledge and skills to comprehend and effectively engage the changing world of the 21st century at local, national and global levels.
+The College of Integrative Sciences and Arts provides students throughout the university with the knowledge and skills to comprehend and effectively engage today’s changing world at local, national and global levels.
 The college offers graduate and undergraduate degree programs that prepare students for a rapidly changing marketplace and offers foundational instruction in humanities, social sciences, mathematics, sciences and professional fields.
-The college also affords an ASU student with fewer than 45 college credit hours the opportunity to explore all ASU degrees as an exploratory student.

-Academic honesty is expected of all students in all examinations, papers, projects, partnerships, internships, academic transactions, and records.
-Possible sanctions include appropriate grade penalties, loss of registration privileges, disqualification and dismissal.
-The College of Integrative Sciences and Arts adheres strictly to the student code of conduct regarding academic dishonesty.
-A copy of the student code of conduct may be obtained online at https://provost.asu.edu/academic-integrity.
+Academic honesty is expected of all students in all examinations, papers, projects, partnerships, internships, academic transactions and records.
+Possible sanctions include appropriate grade penalties, loss of registration privileges and disqualification.
+The College of Integrative Sciences and Arts adheres strictly to the ASU Academic Integrity Policy, and all concerns related to academic integrity must be reported to the college's academic integrity officer.

 To be considered in academic good standing in the College of Integrative Sciences and Arts, students must achieve a cumulative GPA of 2.00 or higher.

-Students who do not achieve a 2.00 GPA will be placed on university academic probation and must meet with an advisor to discuss academic success strategies.
-Students on academic probation will be required to take UNI 220 Mindset Connections.
+Students who do not achieve a 2.00 GPA will be placed on university academic probation and must meet with an academic success advisor to discuss academic success strategies.
+Students on academic probation are required to take UNI 220 Mindset Connections.
 UNI 220 will appear on the students' DARS as a graduation requirement.
-In addition, students who have fewer than 24 credit hours will be required to participate in the ASU PASS program.

-Within one semester, a student on academic probation must do one of the following:
+Within one semester, a student on academic probation must do either of the following:

 Students who fail to meet the criteria for continued probation may be disqualified from ASU.
 Students who have been disqualified may attend summer sessions but not fall or spring sessions.

-Academic appeals regarding college policies or other variances or exceptions should be discussed with the student’s Academic Success Specialist, and students may be required to submit a College of Integrative Sciences and Arts Standards Committee petition.
+Academic appeals regarding college policies or other variances or exceptions should be discussed with the student’s academic success advisor, and students may be required to submit a College of Integrative Sciences and Arts Standards Committee petition.
 Some petitions may require a secondary review by the ASU University Undergraduate Standards Committee.
-For more details, students should visit https://cisa.asu.edu/standards_petitions.

-All students are encouraged to seek advising from their Academic Success Specialist (academic advisor) prior to registration.
+All students are encouraged to seek advising from their academic success advisor prior to registration.
 Students must review the academic calendar each semester for information and deadlines pertaining to enrollment including course adds, drops and withdrawals.